leitianya/DouyinLivetts/README.md

 # 🌟 English

-A simple Douyin barrage reading tool.
+A simple tool for playing Tik Tok barrage

 ## Features